 Also, try to have a backup but only use it in emergency situations.
-There might be temptations of spending more, shopping more but keeping strict rules and disciplines will help you better.
+There might be temptations of spending more, and shopping more but keeping strict rules and discipline will help you better.

 Hence backpacking makes you travel lighter and the trip becomes easy.

 As it is said that there is no best age to backpack, starting out early will help you understand the process of traveling better with enough life experiences that you’ll boast of.

 Traveling around the world is every individual’s dream and to be able to pursue it at an early age is one heck of an experience that will help you learn a lot, the best is the experience that you get!